 Cold air intake systems have a very simple function.
 They relocate your air intake filter to a cooler, better-ventilated spot, away from the engine.
 Doing this allows your engine to draw a larger amount of air that also has more oxygen.

-While performance gains are minimal without supporting upgrades, most people get cold air intakes for better sound and a nicer looking engine bay.
+While performance gains are minimal without supporting upgrades, most people install a cold air or short ram intake for better sound and a nicer looking engine bay.
 These are some of our favorites:

 The pressurized chamber in your intake manifold is called a “plenum”.
 It’s like an air passage that connects your engine to the intake.